BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 # claimskg_generator
-The pipeline consists of two major building blocks, namely the Extractor and Generator.The output of the Extractor serves as input to the Generator.
+The pipeline of ClaimsKG consists of two major building blocks, namely the Extractor and Generator.The output of the Extractor serves as input to the Generator.
 The Generator performs: i) entity annotation and linking ii) rating normalization, and iii) lifting and serialization.

 #Entity Annotation and Linking :